denten-books/plain-text/2-device.md

 > book steady and motionless before us so that we may have time to examine its
 > shape and design [@lubbock_craft_1921, 1].

-Make note of the object-oriented vocabulary that does note quite refer to the object.
-When Lubbock uses words like form, book, shape, design or when he refers to "grasping," "holding," and "keeping the book motionless," he means it all metaphorically as in holding, grasping, and keeping the book before the mind's eye.
-He means the book continually escapes the reader's mental grasp.
+Make note of the object-oriented vocabulary in the above passage that does note quite refer to the object.
+When Lubbock uses words like "form," "book," "shape," and "design" or when he refers to "grasping," "holding," and "keeping the book motionless," he seem to refer to these concepts metaphorically as in holding, grasping, and keeping the book before the mind's eye.
+The book continually escapes the reader's mental not physical grasp.
 Our ability to understand the novel as a form is hampered by our unfamiliarity with its "technical aspects," Lubbock writes [@lubbock_craft_1921, 272].
 Other more plastic art forms like sculpture or painting can be grasped at once, in their entirety.
 They exist at a time and at a place limited to their physical dimensions.
 By contrast, the narrative unfolds in time.
 The novel must be assembled before the mind's eye to present itself for analysis in its entirety.
 Elements of composition unfold in time outside of the novel's